Wildfire Smoke - Resources & Guidance:

 Subsequent wildfire smoke announcements are issued as conditions change.

-ere are the actions to protect yourself from wildfire smoke depending on the forecasted EPA Air Quality Index (AQI)range (24-hr avg):
+Here are the actions to protect yourself from wildfire smoke depending on the forecasted EPA Air Quality Index (AQI) range (the "current" AQI uses

 - "Good" - No actions required.

 - "Moderate" - Unusually sensitive individuals should consider limiting prolonged or heavy exertion.